ctools/ctools/doc/source/users/reference_manual/csebins.rst

 functions.
 The script takes either an observation definition XML file or a specific instrument response function on input.

-csebins writes an energy boundary extension into a FITS file.
+:ref:`csebins` writes an energy boundary extension into a FITS file.

 General parameters